apache/spark/docs/configuration.md

   <td><code>spark.io.compression.zstd.bufferSize</code></td>
   <td>32k</td>
   <td>
-    Buffer size used in Zstd compression, in the case when Zstd compression codec is used.
+    Buffer size in bytes used in Zstd compression, in the case when Zstd compression codec is used.
 Lowering this size will lower the shuffle memory usage when Zstd is used, but it might increase the compression cost because of excessive JNI call overhead.
   </td>